sbooth/SFBAudioUtilities/README.md

 # SFBAudioUtilities

-A collection of utility classes and extensions easing common operations in Core Audio, Audio Toolbox, and AVFoundation.
+A collection of utility classes and extensions easing common operations in Core Audio, Audio Toolbox, and AVFAudio.

 The package is organized into three libraries: